 In 2017 Michigan potato farms produced more than 1.8 billion pounds of potatoes.
-Michigan potatoes account for 25 percent of the chips consumed in the U.S., which is one in four bags of chips!
+Michigan potatoes account for 25 percent of the chips consumed in the U.S., which is every one in four bags of chips!

 Better Made Potato Chips – @BetterMade

 At age 15, a young man came to America from Sicily just prior to World War I. In the 1920s, Peter Cipriano’s family would buy potatoes from the produce market on Gratiot Ave in Detroit.
 They would hand-cook the chips at home and then sell out of a back of a truck at the famous Detroit Island Park of Belle Isle for 5 cents a bag.
-Of all the small Detroit potato chip companies operating in the 1920s, Better Made was a sole survivor through the Great Depression.
+Of all the small Detroit potato chip companies operating in the 1920s, Better Made was the sole survivor through the Great Depression.